phalcon-orphanage/docs/en/controllers.md

 );
 ```

-<a name='events'></a>
 ## Events in Controllers
-Controllers automatically act as listeners for [dispatcher](/4.0/en/dispatcher) events, implementing methods with those event names allow you to implement hook points before/after the actions are executed:
+Controllers automatically act as listeners for [dispatcher](dispatcher) events, implementing methods with those event names allow you to implement hook points before/after the actions are executed:

 ```php
 <?php